Bhandardara

-Bhandardara sits by the Pravara River, and the natural environment, waterfalls, mountains, Wilson dam, Arthur lake and Randha falls are tourist attractions.
+Bhandardara sits by the Pravara River, and the natural environment, waterfalls, and mountains are notable tourist attractions.

 Bhandardara attractions include Wilson Dam and Arthur Lake.
-The recent attraction in this place is Fireflies camp in the Purushwadi area.

-There are number of historic and natural places of interest near the dam.
+There are a number of historic and natural places of interest near the dam.
 From Bhandardara, visitors can climb up to see the Ratangad and Harishchandragad forts.
-Or visitors can follow the trails that lead to Ajoba and Ghanchakkar peaks.
-The highest peak in Maharashtra, Mount Kalsubai is 1646 m, and the starting point for this trek is Bari Village, located 12 km away from Bhandardara.
-Atop, there is a small temple located at the summit, with views of Sahyadris and Bhandardara.
-The toughest trio-forts in Sahyadri namely Alang Fort, Madangad fort and Kulang gad (also called A-M-K) located on the southern side.
-A very narrow Sandhan valley is on the Western side of the dam.
+Visitors can also follow the trails that lead to Ajoba and Ghanchakkar peaks.
+The highest peak in Maharashtra, Mount Kalsubai is 1646 m, and the starting point for the trek is Bari Village, located 12 km away from Bhandardara.